wellingtoncunha/hadoop/stand_up_a_hadoop_cluster_on_aws.md

     sudo mv /usr/local/hadoop-2.8.1 /usr/local/hadoop
     ```

-8. We now need to add the environment variables to some files in order to have them set.
-The reason for setting them on those differents files is that there are slightly differences on where those variables should be place, depending on the configuration of the OS.
+8. We now need to add the environment variables to some files in order to have them set during boot.
+The reason for setting them on those differents files is that there are slightly differences on where those variables should be placed, depending on the configuration of the OS.
 Better be safe than sorry!
-Here are the variables that we are going to set:<p\>
+Here are the variables that we are going to set:

     ```bash
     # JAVA configurations